 It was not clear who took care of this man.
 Jeff had tried to send him to hospital, because he didn´t understand how sick he was, but he was sent back, and he was angry at Jeff for sending him there.

-Back to Jeff, and the possibility that he would come down with Kaposis Sarcoma or something else.
+Back to Jeff, and the possibility that he could come down with Kaposis´s sarcoma or something else.
 Did he have a plan for how to handle that?
 Jeff said he would handle it like he did with AA, One Day at the Time.

 After he got his diagnosis, he stayed in his bed for about 6 months, until he started picking up his life again.